 For some time now, society has been built on a linear waste model – where the product lifecycle starts at production, is followed by usage, to finally end at disposal.
-Most waste experts agree that this method is outdated and unsustainable, and society needs to switch to a circular model.
+Leading waste experts agree that this model is outdated and unsustainable, and we need to switch to a circular model.

-This would require a total rethink of our economic system, which is much more complex than one may think.
-To switch to a circular economy waste needs to be viewed as a valuable commodity – rather than wasted materials.
-Meaning, rather than burying or burning waste, it will be processed and turned into a valuable resource that is returned to manufacturers to create new products.
+Switching to a circular economy would require a total rethink of our economic system.
+Waste needs to be viewed as a valuable commodity – rather than wasted materials.
+Meaning, rather than landfilling or burning waste, it will be treated so that it can be turned into a valuable resource used to create new products.

 Today, waste disposal is often seen as an afterthought, but to fully incorporate a circular economy it needs to be thought of in the very first stage of the product lifecycle; design and manufacturing.
 That way the goods of today, can be seen as the raw materials of tomorrow.

-CSG offers a waste mapping service that reverses the traditional model by looking at waste as a valuable material and advising our customers on how on-site waste management techniques can make sure the benefit of this resource is maximised, leading all the way back to the customer’s procurement philosophy.
+CSG offer a waste mapping service that reverses the traditional model and advises our customers on how on-site waste management techniques can make sure the benefit of this resource is maximised, leading all the way back to the customer’s procurement philosophy.

 Here are some scary figures that shows why we need to RETHINK:

 - Around 7 million tonnes of food are thrown away each year, out of which 70% was estimated to still be edible.